 In a few short days my classroom, like yours, will be abuzz with new faces, and another year of endless potential will begin.
-Each of our students comes to school with differing ability levels, and that is where our teacher magic comes in as we plan and deliver lessons that work to close the achievement gaps for our struggling learners.
+Each of our students comes to school with differing English language arts levels, and that is where our teacher magic comes in as we plan and deliver lessons that work to close the achievement gaps for our struggling learners.

 In my role as a special education teacher, I am constantly collecting data on my students.
 Students who are struggling are sometimes referred to me for analysis.
 Through assessment, I identify where their gaps are so that we can get those kiddos into the interventions and groupings that will be most beneficial.